ellenWang918/ellenWang918/README.md

-- 👋 Hi, I’m @ellenWang918
+- 👋 Hi, I’m @ellenWang918, please call me Ellen or Zi
-- 👀 I’m interested in ...
+- 👀 I’m interested in front-end development and cloud computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently a new IT pratitioner
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m open to any new opportunities
-- 📫 How to reach me ...
+- 📫 Please reach me by ellenwang918@gmail.com
+- 😉 Nice to meet you!

 <!---
 ellenWang918/ellenWang918 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.